ruanroloff/tcc-dsa-neural-network-agro-disease/README.md

 ## Prerequisites

-- AWS Account with appropriate permissions
+- AWS Account with appropriate permissions.
-- Familiarity with Amazon SageMaker and Deep Learning
+- Familiarity with Amazon SageMaker and Convolutional neural network (CNN).
-- Download the datasets and upload to Amazon S3
+- Download the datasets and upload to Amazon S3.

 ---